datacamp/antlr-ast/README.md

 #### Custom nodes

+A custom node can represent a part of the parsed language, a type of node present in an AST.

 To make it easy to return a custom node, you can define `AliasNode` subclasses.
-Normally, fields of `AliasNode`s are like symlinks to navigate an AST tree.
+Normally, fields of `AliasNode`s are like symlinks to navigate the tree of `BaseNode`s.

 Instances of custom nodes are created from a `BaseNode`.
 Fields and labels of the source `BaseNode` are also available on the `AliasNode`.